Overview of enVerid's mission, expertise, market segments and clients.

 HLR 1000E-R product features, modes and specifications

-Explains how new construction buildings can earn up to LEED 12 points using HLR Technology.
+Explains how new construction and existing buildings can earn LEED points using HLR Technology.

 Explains how enVerid calculates the energy savings resulting from using HLR technology to clean indoor air, and thereby requiring less outside air ventilation.

 Learn about the advantages of HLR technology over DCV and ERV.

 Case studies provide details of HLR technology implementation and results at customer sites.
 Snapshots contain a two page summary of customer results.

 How to Handle a 50% Increase in Occupancy While Maintaining Indoor Air Quality

 ArcBest℠ is a logistics company located in Fort Smith, AR.
 Originally designed to support an occupancy level of 850 people, the 190,000 square foot corporate headquarters building has grown to now have 1,085 people plus visitors.
 The increase in occupancy drove the need for

 increased outside air ventilation, resulting in an increase in energy consumption and challenges in maintaining air temperature comfort throughout the building.